canalplus/rx-player/doc/api/local_manifest.md

   - periods (`Array.<Object>`): The different "periods" available in the content.
 We will explain what a "period" is in the following chapter.

+  - expired (`Promise.<undefined>|undefined`): Optional Promise which should resolve when a newer local manifest is available.

+    This is for example useful when playing a content which is still downloading.
+Here `expired` could resolve once a new segment is available, the RxPlayer would then request the new local manifest (through the same API than for the initial request, e.g.  through the `manifestLoader` property indicated in `loadVideo`) and would obtain a new local manifest with this new segment included and a new `expired` property set.
+    This can go on until the content is completely downloaded at which time `expired` can be set to `undefined` or just omitted from the last local manifest.

 ## The period object ###########################################################